 Are you spending your summer in Europe and need advice on packing?
 You’ve come to the right place.

 I come from a place with very mild weather.
-Summers, most of the times, don’t go above 25° C. Winters don’t go below 10° C. Even though I made research and knew temperatures would go above 30° C, nothing prepared me to Europe’s summer.
+Summers, most of the times, don’t go above 25° C. Winters don’t go below 10° C (so it’s also tricky to pack for cold destinations).
+Even though I made research and knew temperatures would go above 30° C, nothing prepared me to Europe’s summer.
 The first 4 weeks we were around 35° C!
 I don’t think I had ever sweat that much in my life.

 But apart from the gross things that happen with your body when you’re exposed to that kind of temperature, I most say Europe during summer is amazing!
 I had experienced winter before and summer offered a lot of fun, entertaining activities I didn’t get to live during winter.
 During the summer you’ll see people in the parks drinking wine or beer, sunbathing and getting their feet wet in the fountains.
 Restaurants open their terraces and the days last longer.